Investigating the quantum discord dynamics with a bipartite split of the multiqubit system in the correlated photon-matter model: Results

-Now we study the effect of different values of dissipation strengths $\gamma$ on quantum discord dynamics.
-We fix the value of covalent bond intensity: $g_{\omega}=0.5g$.
-For case of tunneling effect, from Fig. \ref{fig:ImpactStrengthWithTunneling}, we can find that the quantum discord will also gradually weaken to $0$ as time increases.
-However, the difference from Fig. \ref{fig:ImpactIntensityWithTunneling} is that in Fig. \ref{fig:ImpactStrengthWithTunneling}, the smaller $\gamma$ is, the larger the amplitude of the quantum discord is.
-In other words, the coupling intensity $g$ has a positive effect on the value of quantum discord, while the dissipation strength $\gamma$ has a negative effect on it.
+Now we study the effect of different values of dissipation intensities $\gamma$ on quantum discord dynamics.
+We fix the value of covalent bond strength: $g_{\omega}=0.5g$.
+For case of tunneling effect, from Fig. \ref{fig:ImpactIntensityWithTunneling}, we can find that the quantum discord will also gradually weaken to $0$ as time increases.
+However, the difference from Fig. \ref{fig:ImpactIntensityWithTunneling} is that in Fig. \ref{fig:ImpactIntensityWithTunneling}, the smaller $\gamma$ is, the larger the amplitude of the quantum discord is.
+In other words, the coupling strength $g$ has a positive effect on the value of quantum discord, while the dissipation intensity $\gamma$ has a negative effect on it.

-For case without tunneling effect, from Fig. \ref{fig:ImpactStrengthWithoutTunneling}, we can find the similar result as in Fig. \ref{fig:ImpactStrengthWithTunneling}.
-However, comparing Fig. \ref{fig:ImpactStrengthWithoutTunneling} with Fig. \ref{fig:ImpactStrengthWithTunneling}, we can find that when the quantum tunneling effect of atomic nuclei is not considered, the curve of quantum discord will be smoother just like the case of Fig. \ref{fig:ImpactIntensityWithoutTunneling}.
+For case without tunneling effect, from Fig. \ref{fig:ImpactIntensityWithoutTunneling}, we can find the similar result as in Fig. \ref{fig:ImpactIntensityWithTunneling}.
+However, comparing Fig. \ref{fig:ImpactIntensityWithoutTunneling} with Fig. \ref{fig:ImpactIntensityWithTunneling}, we can find that when the quantum tunneling effect of atomic nuclei is not considered, the curve of quantum discord will be smoother just like the case of Fig. \ref{fig:ImpactIntensityWithoutTunneling}.
 Therefore, we can conclude that when the tunneling effect disappears, the quantum discord will tend to be smooth in both cases.